begin-thread/elk-howto/threatintel.md

 *******************************************************************************
 -->

+# FILEBEAT INSTALLATION ON UBUNTU

-# AUDITBEAT (for Linux AuditD / Better than the auditd module of FILEBEAT)
+> For Linux AuditD / Better than the FILEBEAT's AuditD module

 ## Install